b3neter/CostellosAdventure/README.md

 ### Prerequisites

 You only need a functional browser.
 We don't gurantee that it will work in every browser when you use it on your filesystem.
 It turns out that actually Edge works very well if you want to do so.
 But it is recommended to start the game on a server.
-Here is a perk: If you set up a server, you can also play the game on your mobile devices browser. :musical-note:
+Here is a perk: If you set up a server, you can also play the game on your mobile devices browser.
+:musical_note

 ### Testing